SenZmaKi/Senpwai/README.md

 The script applies web scraping techniques to automate the download process

-Wrote it cause I got tired of clicking links upon links and a having a billion tabs on your my browser, Mendokusai naa
+Wrote it cause I got tired of clicking links upon links and a having a billion tabs on my browser, Mendokusai naa

 ## Installation